Tropical optimization problems with application to project scheduling with minimum makespan: Definitions, Notation and General Remarks

 \section{Definitions, Notation and General Remarks}

-We start with a brief overview of main definitions and notation of tropical mathematics to provide a formal framework for the description of solutions to optimization problems in the next sections.
+We first give a brief overview of main definitions and notation of tropical mathematics to provide a formal framework for the solution of the optimization problems in the next sections.
 The overview is mainly based on the results in \cite{Krivulin2009Methods}.
 For additional details, insights and references, one can consult \cite{Golan2003Semirings,Heidergott2006Maxplus,Akian2007Maxplus,Gondran2008Graphs,Speyer2009Tropical,Butkovic2010Maxlinear,Mceneaney2010Maxplus}.

 Let $\mathbb{X}$ be a set endowed with two associative and commutative operations, $\oplus$ (addition) and $\otimes$ (multiplication), and equipped with additive and multiplicative neutral elements, $\mathbb{0}$ (zero) and $\mathbb{1}$ (one).
 Addition is idempotent, which yields $x\oplus x=x$ for every $x\in\mathbb{X}$.
-Multiplication distributes over addition and is invertible to provide each nonzero $x\in\mathbb{X}$ with its inverse $x^{-1}$ such that $x^{-1}\otimes x=\mathbb{1}$.
+Multiplication distributes over addition and is invertible to provide each nonzero $x\in\mathbb{X}$ with its inverse $x^{-1}$ such that $x\otimes x^{-1}=\mathbb{1}$.
 The system $(\mathbb{X},\oplus,\otimes,\mathbb{0},\mathbb{1})$ is commonly referred to as the idempotent semifield, and retains certain properties of the usual fields.

 We assume that the semifield is linearly ordered by an order that is consistent with the partial order induced by idempotent addition to define $x\leq y$ if and only if $x\oplus y=y$.
 From here on, we use the relation symbols as well as $\max$ and $\min$ operators in the sense of this definition.
 Specifically, it follows from the definition that $x\oplus y=\max(x,y)$.
-Moreover, in terms of the above order, both operations $\oplus$ and $\otimes$ are monotone in each argument.
+Moreover, in terms of the above partial order, both operations $\oplus$ and $\otimes$ are monotone in each argument.

-As usual, the integer power specifies iterated multiplication, and is defined by $x^{p}=x^{p-1}\otimes x$, $x^{-p}=(x^{-1})^{p}$, $x^{0}=\mathbb{1}$ and $\mathbb{0}^{p}=\mathbb{0}$ for each nonzero $x\ne\mathbb{0}$ and integer $p\geq1$.
+As usual, the integer power specifies iterated multiplication, and is defined by $x^{p}=x^{p-1}\otimes x$, $x^{-p}=(x^{-1})^{p}$, $x^{0}=\mathbb{1}$ and $\mathbb{0}^{p}=\mathbb{0}$ for each nonzero $x$ and integer $p\geq1$.
 Moreover, the semifield is taken to be algebraically complete (radicable), which yields the existence of a solution of the equation $x^{m}=a$ for all $a\ne\mathbb{0}$ and integer $m$, and hence the existence of the root $a^{1/m}$.
 In the rest of the paper, we omit the multiplication sign $\otimes$ for the sake of simplicity.